 Stoltenberg redshirted in his first year in the program.

 Stoltenberg primarily played tight end and defensive end for Coach Chad Jepsen at Gretna.
 Stoltenberg had his senior season cut short, suffering a knee injury early in the year.
 As a junior, Stoltenberg helped the Dragons to a 9-2 record and a trip to the second round of the state playoffs.
 He played a key role at tight end while recording nine sacks from his defensive end position.
 Stoltenberg also threw the discus for the Gretna track and field team.

 Stoltenberg was ranked as the No. 3 player in Nebraska by Rivals.com, which also listed him among the top 50 offensive tackle prospects in the country.
 On defense, 247 Sports ranked him among the top 55 defensive ends in the country.
 Stoltenberg only visited Nebraska, but he also had scholarship offers from Ohio, Tulsa and Army, among others.

 The son of Alan and Sondra Stoltenberg, Mick was born on Jan.
 25, 1996.
-He is a six-time member of the Nebraska Scholar-Athlete Honor Roll.
-He was a member of the Brook Berringer and Tom Osborne Citizenship Teams in 2017 and 2018.
-Stoltenberg volunteered his time with the Lincoln Marathon, Uplifting Athletes, the People’s City Mission and various hospital and school outreach events.
+He is a two-time CoSIDA Academic All-District 7 selection and a seven-time member of the Nebraska Scholar-Athlete Honor Roll.
+He was a member of the Brook Berringer and Tom Osborne Citizenship Teams in 2017 and 2018, and received a Sam Foltz Hero 27 Leadership Award in 2018.
+Stoltenberg has volunteered his time with the Lincoln Marathon, the Nebraska Football Road Race, the People’s City Mission, School is Cool and numerous hospital and school outreach events.